SMART Modified Tour: 2009 season

-The 2009 season had 14 events, beginning on March 21 at Concord Motorsport Park and ended on October 24 at Caraway Speedway.
+The 2009 season had fourteenth events, beginning on March 21 at Concord Motorsport Park and ended on October 24 at Caraway Speedway.
 Ted Christopher won the season opener.
-Christopher and Andy Seuss would alternate victory's in the first 4 events.
-George Brunnhoelzl III won his first race of the season in the 5th event of the season at Caraway Speedway.
-At the Advance Auto Parts 199 at Bowman Gray, George Brunnhoelzl III and John Smith would trade the lead back and forth for most of the race.
+Christopher and Andy Seuss would alternate victories in the first four events.
+George Brunnhoelzl III won his first race of the season in the fifth event of the season at Caraway Speedway.
+At the Advance Auto Parts 199 at Bowman Gray, Brunnhoelzl III and John Smith would trade the lead back and forth for most of the race.
 Smith lead 105 laps and Brunnhoelzl 60 laps with Burt Myers the only other driver to lead a lap until a crash on lap 167 took out most of the cars remaining in the race.
-L.W. miller made it back to the line first to lead a lap after the accident but was forced to immediately make a pit stop for the damage his had from the wreck.
+L.W.
+Miller made it back to the line first to lead a lap after the accident but was forced to immediately make a pit stop for the damage his had from the wreck.
 Luke Fleming who was making his Tour debut driving in his father's car, avoided the crash and took over the race with 32 laps to go.
 Fleming would lead the rest of the event to claim the upset victory in his only start of the season.
-Brunnhoelzl who had major suspension damage from the big crash would finish 2nd.
-Only 8 cars were running at the finish, only 3 on the lead lap.
-Gene Pack finished 3rd, L.W.
-Miller was 4th (2 laps down), and Bryan Dauzat 5th (7 laps down).
-George Brunnhoelzl III won the last two races and the championship.
-There were 6 different winners in the season with George Brunnhoelzl III's 5 victory's the most on the tour.
+Brunnhoelzl who had major suspension damage from the big crash would finish second.
+Only eight cars were running at the finish, only three on the lead lap.
+Gene Pack finished third, L.W.
+Miller was fourth (two laps down), and Bryan Dauzat was fifth (seven laps down).
+Brunnhoelzl III won the last two races and the championship.
+There were six different winners in the season with Brunnhoelzl's five victories the most on the tour.
 Andy Seuss was the most popular driver for the season.
 No Rookie of the Year award was given out as no rookies ran for the award.